 - Duncan and Craig Laurel Award 2016, 2017, 2018, 2019

 - Pride of Strathcona 2019 Award – Outstanding Community Organization

 - Ministers Seniors Service Award 2015, 2016, 2017, 2018, 2019, 2020

 - Field Law Community Awards 2016, 2020

 Linking Generations is a Canadian Registered Charity in good standing.
-We are currently looking for donations to expand our program in 2020/2021.
+We are currently looking for donations to expand our program.
 If you are interested in making a donation directly to us, or would like to learn more about how you can help, please contact us for more information.

 We appreciate the amazing support of our community!
 Donations can be made through Canada Helps: